anxkhn/AuraTrips/README.md

 ## 🧠 AI and Data Processing

-AuraTrips implements a ****RAG** (Retrieval-Augmented Generation) model** to leve**RAG**e data from a local CSV file containing information about the best travel destinations.
+AuraTrips implements a ****RAG** (Retrieval-Augmented Generation) model** to leverage data from a local CSV file containing information about the best travel destinations.
 This approach allows us to provide more accurate and up-to-date recommendations by combining the power of large language models with real-world data.

 The **open-source LLaMA 3 model** is used for curating and generating personalized itineraries.
 By utilizing this advanced language model, we can create more natural and context-aware travel plans that truly reflect the user's preferences and interests.